isambard-sc/brics_jupyterhub_envs/README.md

 ```

 The `--force` option ensures that `podman` volumes associated with the pod are removed.
 If this option is omitted, then named volumes are retained (which may be useful for debugging, or to restart the environment while maintaining state).

+> [!NOTE]
+> Older versions of `podman` may fail to remove volumes associated with the pod, even with the `--force` option.
+This has been observed in podman 4.4.4.
+Relevant GitHub issue and PR: [containers/podman#18797](https://github.com/containers/podman/issues/18797), [containers/podman#18814](https://github.com/containers/podman/pull/18814).

 If the pod has been successfully torn down, then the pod and associated components should be deleted, and will no longer be visible in the output of `podman` commands